Trumpism: Foreign policy

-In terms of foreign policy in the sense of Trump's "America First", unilateralism and isolationism is preferred to a multilateral policy.
+In terms of foreign policy in the sense of Trump's "America First", unilateralism and isolationism has usually been preferred to a multilateral policy.
 National interests are particularly emphasized, especially in the context of economic treaties and alliance obligations.
 Trump has shown a disdain for traditional American allies such as Canada as well as transatlantic partners NATO and the European Union.
 Conversely, Trump has shown sympathy for autocratic rulers, such as Russian President Vladimir Putin, whom Trump often praised even before taking office, and during the 2018 Russia–United States Summit.
 The "America First" foreign policy includes promises by Trump to end American involvement in foreign wars, notably in the Middle East, while also issuing tighter foreign policy through sanctions against Iran, among other countries.
 Trump's proposals during his second presidency to expand the United States by acquiring Canada, Greenland, and the Panama Canal were described by CNN as part of his nationalist "America First" agenda and having "modern echoes of the 19th century doctrine of Manifest Destiny".
+The proposal to acquire Greenland would eventually trigger the Greenland crisis.

 In June 2025, some supporters of Donald Trump in the United States, including Steve Bannon, Tucker Carlson, Rand Paul, Charlie Kirk, Saagar Enjeti, Mollie Hemingway and Marjorie Taylor Greene, criticized Trump's support for Israeli strikes against Iran and opposed possible United States involvement in the war.
 There is a significant divide within the Republican Party and the MAGA movement on whether the United States should get involved in such a war overseas.
 For example, Marjorie Taylor Greene said that the United States shouldn't get involved at all in foreign matters.
+In 2026, Trump intervened in Venezuela and began a war with Iran; leading many observers to doubt the sincerity of Trump's commitment to isolationism and non-interventionism.